-We are on a journey to ensure diversity, equity and inclusion (DEI) is reflected in all we do at UNC Kenan-Flagler and in all you experience during your time in our Full-Time MBA Program.
+We are on a journey to ensure inclusion is reflected in all we do at UNC Kenan-Flagler and in all you experience during your time in our Full-Time MBA Program.
+And our core values reflect and form our unique culture.

 Your learning is enriched through a variety of opportunities to get involved in our community, connect with business experts and participate in conferences and workshops.